atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 I
 Fanny, though She had. often heard of broken vows, could not bring herself / to think that Lumley would be a faith -- less man.
-She thought it imposhble — notwithfianding all she had heard of the inconstancy of the sex— — her lover to
+She thought it imposhble --notwithfianding all she had heard of the inconstancy of the sex----her lover to
 0
-she less fond, less aftedlionate. — His in difference was quite out of the question.
-Strongly believing him to be inviolably attached to her, she, naturally, believed that he might, in consequence of the sincerity of his attachment, be prevailed upon to marry her. — As she was not married, however, and as., many things might happen to prevent her marriage, she tt
+she less fond, less aftedlionate. --His in difference was quite out of the question.
+Strongly believing him to be inviolably attached to her, she, naturally, believed that he might, in consequence of the sincerity of his attachment, be prevailed upon to marry her. --As she was not married, however, and as., many things might happen to prevent her marriage, she tt
 .
 39